 Drain the potatoes and mash them with a potato masher directly into the bowl with the butter.

-Cover the oven tray with baking paper.
+Cover the baking tray with parchment paper.

-My Social Channels!
+My Social Channels

-To not miss any recipes, you can follow me on:
+To not miss any recipe, you can also follow me on: